yabirgb/crdt/README.md

 is 1 but to make easy the web interface I just made available one video.

+### About the problem and my implementation

+With the code provided I belive to achieve the task proposed:

+- Read up on CRDTs and specifically Grow-Only counters
+- Write a program that simulates the distributed system of multiple independent nodes
+- Simulate the process of a fixed number of page views being sent to an arbitrary node
+- Implement a Grow-Only counter that is used to respond to incoming page views
+- Build a simple frontend visualization of the page counter

+In my implementation the nodes are "interconnected" in the way that they have direct access to their data so they just "talk" with each other asking for the info (it simulates a distributed system but is not a distributed system).

+If this is an error on how I understood the problem and alternative solution will reimplement the system as:

+- Each instance of the class `Server` is a different programm running isolated.
+- Each server has an API endpoint where I can `POST` a json object containing pairs of videos ids and the number of views.
+- The merge operation is implemented in that API endpoint but this time I use the information provided instead of just going and look for it as I do now.
+- Eeach server should now know where to locate each other, let's say by knowing their ports and ip's.
+- Now the clusted class is not necessary.

 ### About the questions

 **What can happen when the user reloads the website?
 Can we synchronize the counter not only across nodes but also across the nodes and the frontend?**

+When the user reloads the website the site should show the same or a greater counter depending on the updated counter.
 We can introduce the frontend as one more server and sync the counter with it too.
-When the user reloads the website we can expect that the program destroys the server from the list of servers.
+In this case when the user reloads the website we can expect that the program destroys the frontend from the list of connected servers loosing its counter.

 **What happens if a node gets removed from the cluster?
 What happens if more nodes get added to the cluster?**